sakitume/FS-i6-SilverLite/docs/index.md

 SilverLite FS-i6 is primarily based upon.
 However this requires a hardware modification to the FlySky-i6 so that an NRF24L01 transceiver module be installed.
 The internal A7105 transceiver module is left alone and intact, but the firmware simply ignores it.

-In addition to the Bayang protocol, SilverFlite FS-i6 can also work with a [multiprotocol module](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module) connected via serial (trainer port on back of the i6).
-This restores the FlySky protocol as well as introduces the huge variety of additional protocols provided by Pascal's module.
+In addition to the Bayang protocol, SilverFlite FS-i6 can also work with a [multiprotocol module](Multiprotocol.md) connected via serial (trainer port on back of the i6).
+This restores the FlySky protocol as well as introduces the huge variety of additional protocols provided by [Pascal's module](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module).

 > Note: I'd like to someday re-enable support for the internal A7105 module (FlySky protocol) but have not had the time to do so.
 And since I already have a multiprotocol module installed I'm not really inclined to do this anytime soon.

-# Quick Start

-The navigation bar on the left provides a list of topics you'll likely be interested in.
-It is suggested you read these sections: